umatrangolo/alertdispatcher/docs/README.md

 it to the AWS Lambda execution environment configuring everything to make it work straight away.

+Once installed the fn can be updated using the same command just invoking the `update` target.

+### Slack notification

+By default the dispatcher will try to be as discrete as possible by not trying to notify people in the ch.
+However, for critical alerts is best to bring to attention what just happened to most of the people.
+The lambda fn can be configured to notify everyone in the ch using the *@here* Slack cmd; this will pop up a notification to people in the ch.

-The value of the `CRITICAL` variable will instruct the dispatcher to notify everyone in the ch (e.g. @here in the Slack message).
-The default behavior is to set this value to *false*.
+To properly configure the level of needed notification the parameter `CRITICAL` is used; putting it to `true` will make the the dispatcher to notify everyone.
+The default behavior is to just push the alert in the ch wout any notification.

 ugo.matrangolo@gmail.com
 Dublin, 2019